babelouest/glewlwyd/docs/INSTALL.md

 ### Cookies configuration

-The default cnfig file has the following cookies configuration:
+The default config file has the following cookies configuration:

 ```
 # cookie domain